DevTeam/Pure.DI/README_BODY.md

 ## Key features

+_Pure.DI_ is __NOT__ a framework or library, but a tool.
+It generates static method code for creating an object graph in the paradigm of pure DI using a set of hints.
+The generated code does not rely on library calls or .NET reflection, so it is efficient.

-- [X] DI without any IoC/DI containers, frameworks, dependencies, and thus without any performance impact and side-effects
+- [X] DI without any IoC/DI containers, frameworks, dependencies and therefore without any performance impact and side effects.
+  >_Pure.DI_ is actually a [.NET code generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
+It generates simple code as if you were doing it yourself: de facto just a bunch of constructors` calls.
+And you can see this code at any time.
-- [X] A predictable and validated dependencies graph is built and validated on the fly while you are writing your code
+- [X] A predictable and verified dependency graph is built and verified on the fly while you write your code.
+  >All the logic for analyzing the graph of objects, constructors, methods happens at compile time.
+Thus, the _Pure.DI_ tool notifies the developer about missing dependencies, circular dependencies, for cases when some dependency is not suitable for injection, etc. at compile-time.
+Developers have no chance of getting a program that crashes at runtime due to these errors.
+All this magic happens at the same time as the code is written.
+This way, you have instant feedback between the fact that you made some changes to your code and _Pure.DI_ checked your code.
-- [X] Does not add dependencies to other assemblies
+- [X] Does not add dependencies to other assemblies.
+  >Using a pure DI approach, you don't add any runtime dependencies to your assemblies.
-- [X] High performance, including all .NET compiler/JIT optimizations
+- [X] High performance, including C# and JIT compilers optimizations.
+  >All generated code runs as fast as your own, in pure DI style, including compile-time and run-time optimizations.
+As mentioned above, graph analysis is done at compile time.
+At runtime, there is just a bunch of nested compiled constructors and that's it.
+- [X] Works everywhere.
+  >Since a pure DI approach does not use any dependencies or the [.NET reflection](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/reflection) at runtime, it does not prevent your code from working as expected on any platform: .NET Framework, .NET Core, UWP / XBOX, .NET IoT, Xamarin, etc.
-- [X] Easy to use
+- [X] Ease of Use.
+  >The _Pure.DI_ API is very similar to the API of most IoC/DI libraries.
+And it was a deliberate decision: the main reason is that programmers do not need to learn a new API.
-- [X] Ultra-fine tuning of generic types
+- [X] Ultra-fine tuning of generic types.
+  >_Pure.DI_ offers special type markers instead of using open generic types.
+This allows you to more accurately build the object graph and take full advantage of generic types.
-- [X] Supports major .NET BCL types from the box
+- [X] Supports basic .NET BCL types out of the box.
+  >_Pure.DI_ already supports many of [BCL types](https://docs.microsoft.com/en-us/dotnet/standard/framework-libraries#base-class-libraries) like Array, IEnumerable, IList, ISet, Func, ThreadLocal, etc. without any extra effort.

 ## Contents